Chick-fil-A: History

-The chain's origin can be traced to the Dwarf Grill (now the Dwarf House), a restaurant opened by S. Truett Cathy, the chain's former chairman and CEO, in 1946.
-The restaurant is located in Hapeville, Georgia, a suburb of Atlanta, and is near the location of the now-demolished Ford Motor Company Atlanta Assembly Plant, for many years a source of many of the restaurant's patrons.
+The chain's origin can be traced to the Dwarf Grill (now the Dwarf House), a restaurant opened by S. Truett Cathy (the chain's former chairman and CEO) in 1946 in the Atlanta suburb of Hapeville, Georgia.
+The original store was located near the Ford Motor Company Atlanta Assembly Plant, a source of many of the restaurant's patrons for years.
+It was later remodeled, reopening in 2022.

-In 1961, after 15 years in the fast food business, Cathy found a pressure-fryer that could cook the chicken sandwich in the same amount of time it took to cook a fast-food hamburger.
+In 1961, after 15 years in the fast-food business, Cathy found a pressure fryer that could cook a chicken sandwich at the same time it took to cook a hamburger.
 Following this discovery, he registered the name Chick-fil-A, Inc. The company's trademarked slogan, "We Didn't Invent the Chicken, Just the Chicken Sandwich," refers to their flagship menu item, the Chick-fil-A chicken sandwich.
-Though Chick-Fil-A was the first national chain to make a quick-service, fried chicken sandwich its flagship item, several sources have demonstrated that Cathy's much broader claim to have "invented the chicken sandwich," which is referenced in the company's slogan and has been repeatedly featured in press materials, is untrue.
+Though Chick-fil-A was the first national chain to make a fast, fried chicken sandwich its flagship item, it has been shown that Cathy's claim to have "invented the chicken sandwich" is false.

 From 1964 to 1967, the sandwich was licensed to over fifty eateries, including Waffle House and the concession stands of the new Houston Astrodome.
-The Chick-Fil-A sandwich was withdrawn from sale at other restaurants when the first standalone location opened in 1967, in the food court of the Greenbriar Mall in Atlanta.
+The Chick-Fil-A sandwich was withdrawn from sale at other restaurants when the first dedicated location opened in 1967, in the food court of the Greenbriar Mall in Atlanta.

-During the 1970s and early 1980s, the chain expanded by opening new locations in suburban malls' food courts.
-The first freestanding location was opened April 16, 1986, on North Druid Hills Road in Atlanta, Georgia, and the company began to focus more on this stand-alone type unit rather than on the food court type.
-Although it has expanded outward from its original geographic base, most new restaurants are located in Southern suburban areas.
+The chain expanded in the 1970s and early 1980s by opening new locations in suburban malls' food courts.
+The first freestanding location was opened April 16, 1986, on North Druid Hills Road in Atlanta, Georgia, and the company began to focus more on stand-alone units rather than food courts.
+Although it has expanded outward from its original geographic base, most new restaurants are located in suburban areas of the Southern US.

-Since 1997, the Atlanta-based company has been the title sponsor of the Peach Bowl, an annual college football bowl game played in Atlanta on New Year's Eve.
-Chick-fil-A also is a key sponsor of the SEC and the ACC of college athletics.
+Since 1997, the Atlanta-based company has sponsored the Peach Bowl, an annual college football bowl game played in Atlanta on New Year's Eve.
+Chick-fil-A also sponsors the Southeastern Conference and the Atlantic Coast Conference of college athletics.

-In 2008, Chick-fil-A became the first fast-food restaurant to become completely trans-fat free.
+In 2008, Chick-fil-A was among the first fast-food restaurants to become completely free of trans fats.

-In October 2015, the company opened a three-story 5,000 ft2 restaurant in Manhattan that became the largest free-standing Chick-fil-A in the country at that time.
+In October 2015, the company opened its largest restaurant, a three-story 5,000 ft2 restaurant in Manhattan.

-On December 17, 2017, Chick-fil-A broke their tradition and opened on a Sunday to prepare meals for passengers left stranded during the power outage at Atlanta Hartsfield-Jackson International Airport, and on January 13, 2019, a Chick-fil-A franchise in Mobile, Alabama, opened on Sunday to honor a birthday wish of a 14-year-old boy with cerebral palsy and autism.
+On December 17, 2017, Chick-fil-A broke their tradition and opened on a Sunday to prepare meals for passengers left stranded during a power outage at Atlanta Hartsfield-Jackson International Airport; further, on January 13, 2019, a Chick-fil-A franchise in Mobile, Alabama, opened on Sunday to honor a birthday wish of a 14-year-old boy with cerebral palsy and autism.

-On February 13, 2023 they began offering their first non-meat sandwich, a breaded cauliflower sandwich.
+On February 13, 2023, they began offering their first non-meat sandwich, a breaded cauliflower sandwich.

+In May 2023, Chick-fil-A closed its original location in Greenbriar Mall, without stating a reason.